bioperl/bioperl.github.io/howtos/BlastPlus.md

 The [Bio::Tools::Run::StandAloneBlastPlus](http://www.bioperl.org/wiki/Module:Bio::Tools::Run::StandAloneBlastPlus) object is a "factory" or harness that directs the execution of the various `blast+` programs.
 The basic mantra is to (1) create a `StandAloneBlastPlus` factory using the `new()` constructor, and (2) perform BLAST analyses by calling the desired BLAST program by name off the factory object.
 The database can be pre-existing, or can be created directly using a [FASTA](http://en.wikipedia.org/wiki/FASTA) file or a BioPerl sequence collection object.
 Low-complexity or other masking can also be applied as the database is constructed.

-The BLAST database itself and any masking data are attached to the factory object ([step 1](http://www.bioperl.org/wiki/HOWTO:BlastPlus#Database_construction)).
-Query sequences and any parameters associated with particular programs are provided to the blast method call ([step 2](http://www.bioperl.org/wiki/HOWTO:BlastPlus#Blast_method_execution)), and are run against the attached database.
+The BLAST database itself and any masking data are attached to the factory object ([step 1](#Database_construction)).
+Query sequences and any parameters associated with particular programs are provided to the blast method call ([step 2](#Blast_method_execution)), and are run against the attached database.
 (We present step 2 first, since it's what people will do many times after creating their database once.)

 `blast+` also provides facilities for blasting sequences against NCBI databases over the network.
-See [Remote BLAST](http://www.bioperl.org/wiki/HOWTO:BlastPlus#Remote_BLAST) for details.
+See [Remote BLAST](#Remote_BLAST) for details.

-BLAST method execution
+BLAST method execution<a name="Blast_method_execution"></a>
 ----------------------

 Given a `StandAloneBlastPlus` factory, such as